 wanted to provide an update of trail progress and conditions to date.
 DNR teams have accessed all structures on the five affected trails (Bill Nicholls, Freda, Lake Linden, Jack Stevens and Chassell to Houghton non-motorized).
 All this information was utilized to develop our application for FEMA.

 Since that initial review the staff have been cleaning culvert ends that are accessible and safe to access, working on permit applications, trail repairs and bringing an engineering firm on to access the more complicated situations.

 - Lake Linden Trail is closed from Dollar Bay to Lake Linden.

 - From Calumet to the trestle into Lake linden is now open.
 After you pass the trestle, turn left into Lake Linden.

 - Freda is closed entirely with Director’s Order.

 - Hancock to Calumet (Jack Stevens) IS OPEN.

 - Chassell to Houghton (non-motorized) will be closed for an extended period as well.

-We have had a lot of good staff up here working since last week and have made great progress with a long way to go.
+We have had a lot of good Volunteers doing trail maintenance.
 There is both the economic and public safety aspect that we are working on.
 DNR is committed to rebuilding and connecting as many communities as we can.
-We have begun to reach the point that we need to work on permits and engineer on some of the more complicated issues.

 Thank you all so much for your initial response efforts and ensuring our users were safe with all the trail and washout closings.